Schema Registry Service - Version 1.0-rc2 🔗

 "schemagroupid": "com.example.schemas",

-# Other xRegistry group-level attributes excluded for brevity
+# Other xRegistry Group-level attributes excluded for brevity

 "schemasurl": "https://example.com/schemagroups/com.example.schemas/schemas",